hlasco/sr_turbulence/README.md

-# PISRT
-Physics-Informed Super-Resolution for Turbulent Flows
+# Physics-Informed Super-Resolution for Turbulent Flows